peterhinch/micropython-micro-gui/README.md

 small changes, longer presses cause accelerating change.
 A long press of `select` invokes high precision mode.

+### Callback

-The callback receives an initial arg being the slider instance followed by any user supplied args.
-They can be a bound methods, typically of a `Screen` subclass.
-The callback runs whenever the value changes enabling dynamic color change.
+The callback receives an initial arg being the widget instance followed by any user supplied args.
+The callback can be a bound method, typically of a `Screen` subclass.
+The callback runs when the widget is instantiated and whenever the value changes.
+This enables dynamic color change.
 See `gui/demos/active.py`.

 ###### [Contents](./README.md#0-contents)